fhoedemakers/retroJam/README.md

 # retroJam

-This project is a multi retro console emulator for [Adafruit Fruit Jam](https://www.adafruit.com/product/6200), capable of emulating a few classic 8-bit systems and even the 16-bit Sega Genesis.
+This project is a multi retro console emulator primarely for [Adafruit Fruit Jam](https://www.adafruit.com/product/6200), capable of emulating a few classic 8-bit systems and even the 16-bit Sega Genesis.
 Support for additional boards may follow.
 Some emulators have savestate support.
+Other configurations are possible.
+See below.
 It also can play .wav music files.

 See the [release](https://github.com/fhoedemakers/retroJam/releases/latest) section for precompiled binaries and metadata packs.